vzaliva/otetris/README.md

 https://github.com/Swordfish90/cool-retro-term

-For example chose IBM 3278 more and make sure your font is scaled down to 50% so it would allow 80 columns and 25 rows.
+For example chose IBM 3278 mode and make sure your font is scaled down to 50% so it would allow 80 columns and 25 rows.

 ### TODO